 If you do not provide the required biometric data during your first EES-eligible border crossing, you will not be allowed to enter the Schengen Area.

-Are children required to submit biometrics?
+Are children required to submit biometrics for the EES?

 Yes.
 Children under 12 are only required to submit a facial image, not fingerprints.
 Children aged 12 and above must provide both a photo and fingerprints.